Skip to main content

 Power the motor

-Verify the green LED on the rear of the servo illuminates, confirming power is connected.
+Confirm the green LED on the rear of the servo is lit to verify power.

 4

-3. Select your USB serial port from the browser dialog
+3. Choose your USB serial device from the dialog and grant access.

-The tool reads and displays the current motor settings.
+The tool will read and display the current motor settings.

 5

-• Basic settings are displayed by default and are sufficient for most OSSM builds
+• Basic settings are surfaced by default and cover the typical OSSM configuration.

 6